tripleee/SmokeDetector-wiki/Privileges.md

 There are multiple privilege levels on SmokeDetector and metasmoke, each giving you access to different commands, tools, etc. There isn't any exact threshold that you have to meet in order to be eligible for many of these privileges; rather the admins will grant them to you at their own discretion.
 If you think that you should have some of these privileges but you don't, please contact [an admin](https://charcoal-se.org/people#admins).

+This is not a strict hierarchy; if you have special needs, you might need a specific privilege.
+This exposition roughly outlines a typical progression from newcomer to trusted project admin.
+(Obviously, most users never want or need to become project administrators.)

 (SD) refers to privileges set in the code of SmokeDetector in [`users.yml`](https://github.com/Charcoal-SE/SmokeDetector/blob/master/users.yml) and [`rooms.yml`](https://github.com/Charcoal-SE/SmokeDetector/blob/master/rooms.yml), (MS) refers to privileges set from within metasmoke (the admin would then add you using the form on [this page](https://metasmoke.erwaysoftware.com/admin/permissions)), and (GH) refers to privileges set on GitHub.

 ### SmokeDetector privileges (SD)